 A subscription to Envato Elements makes the most sense if you’re a designer working with many clients or if you've got many brands to promote.

-But, if you just need a one-off template, Envato Elements may not be for you.
+But, if you just need a one-off company letterhead template in Word, Envato Elements may not be for you.
 In that case, you might want to check out GraphicRiver.
 It's part of Envato Market, a suite of marketplaces that cater to various creative needs.
 On GraphicRiver, you’ll find modern letterhead templates for Microsoft Word that you can buy individually.

-How to Create a Letterhead in Microsoft Word From a Template
+How to Design a Letterhead in Word From a Template

 Step 1.
 Open Your Template

-The next step is to customize the template with your business information.
+The next step is to customize the company letterhead template in Word with your business information.
 We’ll start at the top.
 First, double-click the domain text and highlight it by pressing CTRL+A. Delete the text and then enter your website URL.

 Then, double-click the top text in the spine column, delete it, and replace it with your business name.
-Repeat this process all the way down the spine column to replace all the text with your own.
+Don’t forget to customize the tagline and replace it with your own as well.

 Once you’ve replaced all the information with your own, the next step is to add a branded image at the top.
 This can be a branded pattern or a photo of your business building or your office.